AlexanderJDupree/ChocAn/README.md

 The provided build script will build the project in debug and release configurations and runs their respective unit tests.
 The build script uses the provided GNU Makefiles in the `gmake/` folder and will store the compiled binaries in the `bin/` folder.
 If you need specific project files (Visual Studio, Xcode) or need to change the compiler, I have provided a premake5 script that can generate this files for you.
 If you don't have premake5 you can download it [here](https://premake.github.io/download.html).

-The build script will also attempt to download the [Lib-bash](https://github.com/pioneerworks/lib-bash) utility to prettify the output.
-Currently, if this download fails the build scrip aborts, we are working on making the process never fail in [issue #13](https://github.com/AlexanderJDupree/ChocAn/issues/13).
+The build script will also attempt to download the [Lib-bash](https://github.com/pioneerworks/lib-bash) utility to prettify the output. ~~Currently, if this download fails the build scrip aborts, we are working on making the process never fail in [issue #13](https://github.com/AlexanderJDupree/ChocAn/issues/13)~~.
+Fixed in [PR #44](https://github.com/AlexanderJDupree/ChocAn/pull/44).
 If the process fails you can still build the project manually like this:

 To build using Make.
 ```bash